As an Amazon Associate we earn from qualifying purchases.

 You can also use wide-angle and zoom lenses for wedding photography.
 A wide-angle lens enables you to form better compositions for interiors and group shots.
 Meanwhile, a zoom lens lets you zoom in on faraway subjects.

-The versatility of the 50mm lens allows you to take different kinds of wedding photos, including portraits, detailed shots of the setup, and even the movement of the people partying.
+The versatility of the 50mm lens allows you to take different kinds of wedding photos, including portraits, detailed shots of the setup or simple backdrops you made, and even the movement of the people partying.
 As long as you use its strengths, you can rely on the 50mm lens to capture a wedding’s magical moments.